-These 10 rules outline specific steps that must be taken to put machine-actionable DMPs into practice and begin to realize their benefits.
-The rules are independent of any tool or technology, and not related to any specific DMP template or funding organisation.
-They do not contain guidance for researchers writing a traditional DMP, as those rules exist already and can be found in [2].
+These 10 principles outline specific steps that must be taken to put machine-actionable DMPs into practice and begin to realize their benefits.
+The principles are independent of any tool or technology, and not related to any specific DMP template or funding organization.
+We do not require implementation of all the principles by all global stakeholders simultaneously.
+The movement can proceed bottom-up from small-scale implementations that grow into a network of services.
+Finally, the principles do not contain guidance for researchers writing a traditional DMP, as those exist already and can be found in [2].